Jackrekirby/Qwirkle-Multiplayer-V1/README.md

 # Qwirkle-Multiplayer-V1

-The frist recreation of the board game Qwirkle with multiplayer support, via websockets on Heroku.
+The first recreation of the board game Qwirkle with multiplayer support, via websockets on Heroku.

 **(Heroku server no longer maintained)**